cloudmesh/classes/docs/source/i524/technologies.rst

 247. Facebook Tao
 248. Titan:db
 249. Jena

+     Jena is an open source Java Framework provided by Apache for semantic web applications. (:cite:`jena_wiki`) It provides a programmatic environment for RDF, RDFS and OWL, SPARQL, GRDDL, and includes a rule-based inference engine.
+Semantic web data differs from conventional web applications in that it supports a web of data instead of the classic web of documents format.
+The presence of a rule based inference engine enable Jena to perform a reasoning based on OWL and RDFS ontologies.  :cite:`jena_blog` The architecture of Jena contains three layers : Graph layer, model layer and Ontology layer.
+The graph layer forms the base for the architecture.
+It does not have an extensive RDF implementation and serves more as a Service provider Interface.
+According to :cite:`jena_blog` It provides
+     classes/methods that could be further extended.
+The model layer extends the graph layer and provides objects of type ‘resource’ instead of ‘node’ to work with.
+The ontology layer enables one to work with triples.

 250. Sesame

      Sesame is framework which can be used for the analysis of RDF